mmurph211/Grid/README.md

 * Column sorting
 * Grid resizing
 * Row selection (singular and multi-select)
-* Accepts JSON and XML as input
+* Accepts JSON or XML as input or retrieves from DOM
 * Tablet friendly

 Installation